MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ## From Localhost

-As a curiosity, we can test our Heroku instance from localhost.
+As a curiosity, we can test our Heroku cloud instance from localhost.
 If you've been following along with our `tiny/big-kittens-in-memory` examples, we could try them on Heroku to see throughput.
 From Asia, I'm able to get 4.5 r/s on big-kittens, and 24.6 r/s on tiny kittens.
 That's a *huge* difference from localhost servers (4,000 r/s).

 We can also run our Endurance test from localhost.
 Update `endurance.jmx`'s 'User Defined Variables':